cloudmesh-community/book/chapters/devops/puppet.md

 ### Sign a Request

-Following command is run on puppet master in order to sign the new certificate request that is sent by puppet agent(client node) for approval(signing)
+:o: Following command is run on puppet master in order to sign the new certificate request that is sent by puppet agent(client node) for approval(signing)

 Note - <http://test.hid520-hid523.com/> (SHA259) certificate name is used for